liisatormakangas/NewCodePortfolio/README.md

 ```bash
 pip3 install pygame
 ```
-- then in your code editor, cd into the correct directory and run the code
+- in your code editor, run the file: clock.py
 ### **Robot Game**
 in directory: robogame_python
 >This game - also exploiting Pygame - was the final project of the *Advanced Course in Programming*.
 The task was to create a game with a moving character collecting some things, and including a counter to show the progress in game.